Why do you let bad things happen?

 But still we pray, for someone to save our souls

-- In Fiddler on the Roof, Tevye constantly and very self-consciously walks the thin line between a polite personal relationship with God and being Type 1(both A and B) of this trope.
+- In Fiddler on the Roof, Tevye constantly and very self-consciously walks the thin line between a polite personal relationship with God and being an example of both Bratty and Whiny Faith.
 Ultimately he averts actually being this trope, but he Apologizes a Lot for it anyways.